PROPERTY IN GENERAL

 (6) Each member of the board who is a contractor shall be registered in accordance with chapter 52, title 54, Idaho Code, and shall be in good standing.

 (7) The activities of the board shall be funded by a fee established by the board and promulgated in rule.
 Such fee shall be adopted by the board by no less than eight (8) affirmative votes at a meeting duly called for such purpose at which a quorum is present and shall be imposed uniformly upon all of the underground facility owners required by the provisions of this chapter to participate in and cooperate with the one-number notification service.
 The fee shall be assessed upon an underground facility owner each time such owner receives notice from a one-number notification service as required by section 55-2205, Idaho Code.
 The fee is established to defray the expenses of the board and the division in supervising, regulating and administering the provisions of this chapter, and the provision of services hereunder.
 The fee assessed upon an underground facility owner shall be collected by a one-number notification service and payable to the board in accordance with a schedule and in a manner established by the board in rule.
-All fees collected by the board shall be deposited with the state treasurer to be credited to the damage prevention board fund established pursuant to section 55-2204, Idaho Code.
+All fees collected by the board shall be deposited with the state treasurer to be credited to the occupational licenses fund.

 (8) The board shall cause educational materials regarding safe digging practices and the dangers of failing to provide notice prior to excavating to be prepared and distributed statewide on an ongoing basis.
 The board may enter into agreements with other entities for this purpose.